Why We Love It

 Many dairy farmers are self-employed but others work for a large corporate organisation.
 With the decreasing number of dairy farms, the latter is becoming a common trend in the industry.
 Strong employment opportunities exist with organizations like Dairy Farmers of America, Inc., Dairy Management Inc., Royal Crest Dairy, Foremost Farms, DANONE Foods, etc. Your earnings may fluctuate year to year, depending on the milk produced by cows, payments from the milk companies and market scenario.
 Benefits enjoyed by dairy farmers often include free power, some or all meals, subsidized accommodation and sometimes farm meat or milk.

-Can I Become a Dairy Farmer?
+How To Become a Dairy Farmer

 Dairy Farmer Salary Data

 We’ve provided you the following to learn more about this career.
 The salary and growth data on this page comes from recently published Bureau of Labor Statistics data while the recommendations and editorial content are based on our research.